almostearthling/whenever/README.md

     * `"ncontains"` to indicate that the second operand _is not contained_ in the first operand
   * `"value"`: the second operand for the specified operator.

-> **Note**: the first element of the `"index"` field is always a _zero-based integer_: this ia because a _message_ is supposed to consist of an array of numbered _fields_: if a single value is returned, which can also be as complex as a nested dictionary, it is considered to be the first field (having 0 as index) of the return message, thus _0_ must be specified as the first value in the index.
+> **Note:** the first element of the `"index"` field is always a _zero-based integer_: this ia because a _message_ is supposed to consist of an array of numbered _fields_: if a single value is returned, which can also be as complex as a nested dictionary, it is considered to be the first field (having 0 as index) of the return message, thus _0_ must be specified as the first value in the index.

 Please notice that not all types of operand are supported for all operators: comparisons (_greater_ and _greater or equal_, _less_ and _less or equal_) are only supported for numbers, and matching is only supported for strings.
 The `"contains"`/`"ncontains"` operators support non-structured types for the second operand (booleans, numbers, and strings) and either strings (and object paths) or arrays and dictionaries for the first one: if the first operand is an array the second operand is searched in the list and the check is true when it is found, in case it is a dictionary then the second operand (which should be a string) is searched among the _keys_ of the dictionary, and if the first operand is either a string or an object path, the check is true when the second one is a substring.
 Also, _comparisons always fail for incompatible operands_: integers can only be compared with integers, floating point numbers with floating point numbers and strings with strings -- no automatic type conversion is performed.
 This also yields for attempts to find a value in an array: an integer will never be found in an array of floating point numbers, and so on.
 To be consistent with the rule of unsuccessfulness on incompatible operands, the `"ncontains"` operator too _is unsuccessful when the operands cannot be compared_, even though, from another point of view, the opposite could have been seen as appropriate.